codemaker1023/Memori/docs/index.md

 **[Database Configuration Guide](open-source/databases/overview.md)**

-### User with serverless databases
+### Use with serverless databases

 Get FREE serverless database instance in GibsonAI platform.
-You can just prompt to create adn deploy a new database.
+You can just prompt to create and deploy a new database.

 **[GibsonAI Integration Guide](open-source/databases/gibsonai.md)**